Doctorate in Clinical Psychology

 Placements are generally based in Essex and range from a six-mile radius from the University up to approximately a 40-mile radius.

-Trainees conduct a small-scale service-related project over the first two years of training.
+Trainees conduct a small-scale service-related project over the first 18 months of training.
 Service-related projects provide trainees with an opportunity to develop an understanding of evidence-based practice and to develop skills in carrying out focused clinical research aimed at evaluating and improving an aspect of service provision.

 Further information about the staff team's research interests can be found on our website.

-To be eligible for the Award of Doctorate in Clinical Psychology, candidates must pass all the assessed components of the modules as detailed in the Programme Specification and Content available in the Course Features section of our website.
+To be eligible for the Award of Doctorate in Clinical Psychology, candidates must pass all the assessed components of the modules as detailed in the Programme Specification and Content available on our website.

 Our programme offers trainees excellent support for their personal and professional development.
 Trainees' personal tutors provide pastoral support and conduct placement and other reviews of trainees' progress.